pedramjlo/supermarket-analysis-1/README.md

       - by each purchase add points to member's account,
       - reconsider membership pricing
       - direct the membership to regular customers with premium benfits not occasional buyers
-      - since most product lines sell the most to women and women tend to buy food, then give them food discount by buying from other product lines
+      - since most product lines sell the most to women and women tend to buy food more, then give them food discount by buying from other product lines